ivanestro/Spring-Assignment-1/README.md

 ## First git status output

-On Branch main Your branch is upto date with 'origin/main'.
+On Branch main Your branch is up to date with 'origin/main'.
 Untracked files: (Use "git add <file>..." to include in what will be committed)
     README.md
 nothing added to commit but untracked files present (use "git add" to track)